 c.
 I affirm, by the boasting in you which I have in Christ Jesus our Lord, I die daily: Paul will boast a little here.
 His boasting is both in you (that is, in the Corinthian Christians) and in Christ Jesus.
 What will Paul boast about?
 That he does die daily.

 d.
-I have fought with beasts at Ephesus: The book of Acts does not record an instance when Paul faced wild animals in an arena.
-It may simply be unrecorded, or Paul may be using the term beasts figuratively, in reference to his violent and wild human opponents (as he faced at Ephesus in Acts 19:21-41).
+I have fought with beasts at Ephesus: The book of Acts does not record an occasion when Paul faced wild animals in an arena.
+It may simply be unrecorded, or Paul may mean "beasts" figuratively, in reference to his violent and wild human opponents (as he faced at Ephesus in Acts 19:21-41).

 i.
-Paul faced all of this for the sake of the resurrection of the dead, both Jesus’ resurrection and the believer’s.
-Though at the time of his writing 1 Corinthians it was still future, Paul’s whole arrest, imprisonment, and journey to Rome as done for the sake of the resurrection of the dead (Acts 23:6, 24:15 and 21).
+Paul faced all this for the sake of the resurrection of the dead, both Jesus' resurrection and the believer's.
+Though at the time of his writing 1 Corinthians it was still in the future, Paul's whole arrest, imprisonment, and journey to Rome as done for the sake of the resurrection of the dead (Acts 23:6, 24:15, and 24:21).

 e.
 If the dead do not rise, "Let us eat and drink, for tomorrow we die."
 Paul's third proof for the resurrection in this section is also compelling.
 If there is no resurrection, then there is no future judgment to consider.
 Then life is lived only "under the sun," as is considered in Ecclesiastes.

 i.
 The ancient Egyptians, at the end of a big banquet, often escorted a wooden image of a man in a coffin around the tables, telling people to have a good time now, because you'll be dead sooner than you think.
 If there is no resurrection, and no future judgment, then we may as well have the best time we can right now - and Paul was a fool for putting himself in such discomfort and danger for the sake of the gospel.